griswaldbrooks/wedding/docs/updates/updates.md

 # Vaccination
 The health and safety of all attendees is important to us.
 We request that all guests are fully vaccinated against COVID-19.
+Make sure to get tested a few days before the wedding and travel safely.

 # Ceremony Itinerary
 - Processional